terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaInputModel.ce

 Property Type: `string`; Optional
-Provide the CalcEngine key if all the values that automatically pull from RBL Framework calculation values should use a CalcEngine *different from the default CalcEngine*.
+Provide the CalcEngine key if all the values that automatically pull from RBLe Framework calculation values should use a CalcEngine *different from the default CalcEngine*.

 #### IKaInputModel.tab

 Property Type: `string`; Optional
-Provide the CalcEngine result tab name if all the values that automatically pull from RBL Framework calculation values should use a tab name *different from the default tab specified for the associated CalcEngine*.
+Provide the CalcEngine result tab name if all the values that automatically pull from RBLe Framework calculation values should use a tab name *different from the default tab specified for the associated CalcEngine*.

 #### IKaInputModel.isNoCalc

-Property Type: `(base: IKaInputScopeBase) => boolean`; Optional Provide a delegate to the input scope that can be called to determine if an input should *not* trigger an RBL Framework calculation.
+Property Type: `(base: IKaInputScopeBase) => boolean`; Optional Provide a delegate to the input scope that can be called to determine if an input should *not* trigger an RBLe Framework calculation.

-The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBL Framework calculation value.
+The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBLe Framework calculation value.

-The `base` parameter passed into the delegate gives access a `base.noCalc` property configured by the default RBL Framework calculation value processing described above.
+The `base` parameter passed into the delegate gives access a `base.noCalc` property configured by the default RBLe Framework calculation value processing described above.

 **Note:** Additionally if any input or input ancestor has `rbl-nocalc` or `rbl-exclude` in the class list, the calculation will not occur.